Singapore @ OzAsia Festival

 “From Singapore’s inventive Wild Rice company, Hotel (parts I and II) is not only theatrically bold and entertaining, it has sharply polemic and often culturally outspoken themes that were exhilarating to Singaporeans and are insightful and sometimes confronting for Australian audiences…This is a rich event, impressively written and presented…Hotel does not let up until checkout.”

 OzAsia Festival is Australia’s premier international arts festival focusing on Asia.

-CultureLink is proud to embark on a two-year journey to co-produce seasons of Singapore work at the Festival from 2016-2017.
+CultureLink is proud renew its Memorandum of Understanding for joint cooperation with OzAsia Festival to co-produce seasons of Singapore work at the Festival for another two years from 2018-2019.